mariaciceri/first_project/TESTING.md

 # TESTING

-To ensure that the webpage works in all platforms and is responsive in different divices, a series of tests were run:
+To ensure that the webpage works on all platforms and is responsive on different devices, a series of tests were run:

 ## Compatibility

 * The page was tested on Chrome, Firefox and Safari and it showed the same results.
 For content disposition and responsive aspects.
-* The page was also opened and all buttons were clicked in a real tablet, a phone and two different computers with different operational systems.
-The form was submitted in all these devices also.
+* The page was also opened and all buttons were clicked on a real tablet, a phone and two different computers with different operational systems.
+The form was submitted on all these devices also.

 ## Manual Testing

-* A friend tested on her mobile and could not understand the follow up button.
+* A friend tested on her mobile and could not understand the follow-up button.
-    - To remedy that, it was added a sentence to the footer to indicate to the user that the links are there.
+    - To remedy that, was added a sentence to the footer to indicate to the user that the links are there.

 ## Responsiveness

-The pages are responsive to fit better different screen sizes: pictures are rearranged to have a better layout.
+The pages are responsive to fit different screen sizes: pictures are rearranged to have a better layout.

-* Tablet size: in shoe shape section, the text is next to the example image;
+* Tablet size: in the shoe shape section, the text is next to the example image;
 * Desktop/laptop size: in shoe shape section, an extra example picture is available and the content is below the images;
-* In about us, the text collapses to the side of the picture in larger screens (tablet and laptop);
+* In About Us, the text collapses to the side of the picture On larger screens (tablet and laptop);
-* Refer to [RESPONSIVE-GIFS.md](RESPONSIVE-GIFS.md) for screen shoots of the whole pages in different screen sizes.
+* Refer to [RESPONSIVE-GIFS.md](RESPONSIVE-GIFS.md) for screen shots of the whole pages in different screen sizes.

 ## Validation